-Sarah oversees the creation and implementation of all programming and fiscal planning which has grown to impact more than 250,000 adults and children annually.
+Sarah oversees the creation and implementation of all programming and fiscal planning which has grown to impact more than 260,000 adults and children annually.
 She is also responsible for the development and implementation of all aspects of Embracing Our Differences' fundraising and community relations campaigns.
 Sarah oversees the organization's program growth and manages and implements the long-term sustainability goals.
 Sarah has spent the past eight years working in the local non-profit community.
-She has served as director of development at The Jewish Federation of Sarasota-Manatee and development coordinator at Children First and currently serves on the board of directors of the Association of Fundraising Professionals, Southwest Florida and Leadership Florida's Calusa Region Council, and as Community Research Chair for the Junior League of Sarasota.
+She has served as director of development at The Jewish Federation of Sarasota-Manatee, development coordinator at Children First and currently serves on the board of directors of the Association of Fundraising Professionals, Southwest Florida and Leadership Florida's Calusa Region Council, and as Community Research Chair for the Junior League of Sarasota.
 Sarah was born and raised in Sarasota and is extremely passionate about exposing our community to the concepts of diversity and inclusion and helping create a world where individuality is celebrated.
 Sarah was recently chosen to participate in Leadership Florida Connect Class VIII and was selected by SRQ Magazine as one of Sarasota's "30 Under 30."